 Gus looked angry.
 “I tried all that nonsense.
 It’s not real, Essie, so the sooner you learn that the better.”

 I straightened in defense of my Savior.
 “Gus, Jesus is real and he loves you.
 He died for you.
 I can’t force you to believe anything, but maybe you should hear it from somebody besides me.”

 I left with that and then headed for the mystery section to call my dad.

 Six months later, I turned in my paragraph.
 Mrs. Flannery, a devout believer herself, had given me more time.
 We both knew that more than just a personality determination was going on in Gus Bancroft’s life.
 But in the end, my paragraph touched on how I’d met Gus and the questions I’d asked, and what he’d answered.
 But it didn’t stop there.
 I went on to say that – to make a very long story short – Gus had started going to church.
 With the help of my family, he got a job and an apartment and was working on completing his GED.
 But most importantly, Gus wasn’t a desperate young man anymore.
 He was a child of God, and like a brother to me.
 I wrote about how similar to Gus’s favorite color, he was a calm, young man who had more to him than meets the eye.
 I wrote about how he liked jokes and loved coffee and how caring he was.

 I got an A on my assignment, but I was just thankful that I had been a part of showing someone God’s love.
 I shudder to think of how Gus’s life would have turned out if it hadn’t been for that paragraph assignment.

-Claire Spencer is a thirteen-year-old homeschooler.
-She lives in Weatherford, Texas with her awesome family, which consists of her two parents and four siblings.
+Claire is a thirteen year old homeschooler.
+She lives in Texas with her awesome family: her two parents and four siblings.